 I’m a thinker.
 Most of my day, ideas fly through my brain.
 Oftentimes I think about my own goals, aspirations, and why I do what I do.
-Here’s what my brain worked on today.
+Here’s what my brain worked on today and bring corporate startups in Indonesia.

 The spirit of this event made me think about what I’d been doing the past year since I moved to Indonesia.
 I moved here in 2016 and saw that enterprises were just starting with their agile transformations.
 I started a consultancy to help people adopt the agile mindset and agile practices.
 For me, Agile has always been about leadership, about a new way of organizing companies.
 My strong belief is that in today’s knowledge economy, we must trust and empower our people.
 Leaders should become ‘lazy’; instead of instructing people what they should do and then check on whether they do it (correctly), leaders must become mentors.
 They facilitate the work.
 They find out how they can get more (productivity, profit, happiness) from their people.